A. Purpose and Scope

 Consent for Program Participation, Program Elements requiring Evaluation and/or for Marketing may be withdrawn at any time by the participant or their Authorized Representative in writing.
 Withdrawal of consent for Program Elements requiring Evaluation may impact the level of participation in certain program activities as described in E(a)(ii).

-Should consent be withdrawn, subject to any retention requirements, identifying characteristics of their data will be removed from databases and records and other data will be anonymized.
-A full deletion of all record and data is not always possible due to the need to maintain overall data integrity over time, risk mitigation purposes, and historical archiving.
+Should consent be withdrawn, subject to any retention requirements, identifying characteristics of their data will be removed from databases and records, and other data will be anonymized.
+A full deletion of all records and data is not always possible due to the need to maintain overall data integrity over time, risk mitigation purposes, and historical archiving.

 F. Data Access and Storage